Wornall Road Streetscape Project

 Below are descriptions and anticipated timelines for these infrastructure improvements:

 Reconstruction of Wornall Road – 74th to 79th Streets (75th and Wornall Improvements Project)

 Public Works will reconstruct Wornall Road from 74th to 79th streets.
-Work includes reconfiguration of the parking lot at the northeast corner of 75th and Wornall Road, extension of the Trolley Track Trail from 74th to 75th Streets, and improvements aimed at making the corridor safe for pedestrians.
+Work includes reconfiguration of the parking lot at the northeast corner of 75th and Wornall Road, the extension of the Trolley Track Trail from 74th to 75th Streets, and improvements aimed at making the corridor safe for pedestrians.
 Construction is anticipated to start in early 2020.
 This project is funded in part by a Surface Transportation Grant and GO KC funds.
 The estimated project cost is $6 million.
 See more information on this project here: 75th and Wornall Improvements

 Smart Sewer Program

 Kansas City’s Smart Sewer Program will begin a sewer separation project within the Waldo area early this year.
 The areas affected include W 77th Street, W 85th Street, Summit Street and Grand Avenue.
-The work includes construction of new storm sewer mains and sanitary sewer mains, sewer rehabilitation and replacement of existing water mains.
-The project is part of the consent decree signed between the City, the Environmental Protection Agency, and the Department of Justice which requires the City to make extensive improvements to its sewer systems to eliminate unauthorized overflows of untreated raw sewage and to reduce pollution levels in urban storm water.
+The work includes the construction of new storm sewer mains and sanitary sewer mains, sewer rehabilitation and replacement of existing water mains.
+The project is part of the consent decree signed between the City, the Environmental Protection Agency, and the Department of Justice which requires the City to make extensive improvements to its sewer systems to eliminate unauthorized overflows of untreated raw sewage and to reduce pollution levels in urban stormwater.
 The project has an estimated cost of $26 million.
-Learn more about the Smart Sewer program
+Information about the project can be found here.